 Doug told them that this Chandler Arby’s location was “the only place I can get a sandwich or get something or anything else to eat that doesn’t hurt my stomach.”

-Because of his stomach problem, Doug orders the same item every day and sits at the same table chowing it down as if he is part of the clockwork.
+Because of his stomach problem, Doug orders the same item every day and sits at the same table eating as if he is part of the clockwork.

-Exemplar employee Travis Coye said, “He has a stomach disorder.
+Exemplar employee Travis Coye stated, “He has a stomach disorder.
 This is, unfortunately, the only thing he can eat.”

 Another employee, Christina Garnage, who has a heart of gold and works as the restaurant manager, said: “He comes in with a walker, as soon as we see him come to the doors, we try (to) grab the doors for him.”